ruiiiijiiiiang/dotfiles/README.md

 # Hello world

 Thank you for checking out the configuration for my personal development environment.
 I am a full stack TS/JS engineer and I develop primarily using neovim.
-These are the dotfiles I use across MacOS and Linux.
+These are the dotfiles I use across Arch Linux and NixOS.
 I hope you find some inspiration here.

 ## Screenshots